Stephen Sondheim: Follies

 Follies (1971), with a book by James Goldman, opened on April 4, 1971, at the Winter Garden Theatre and ran for 522 performances after 12 previews.
-The plot centers on a reunion, in a crumbling Broadway theater scheduled for demolition, of performers in Weismann's Follies (a musical revue, based on the Ziegfeld Follies, that played in that theater between the world wars).
+The plot centers on a reunion, in a crumbling Broadway theater scheduled for demolition, of performers in Weismann's Follies, a musical revue based on the Ziegfeld Follies, that played in the theater between the world wars.
 The production also featured choreography and co-direction by Michael Bennett, who later created A Chorus Line.
+Frank Rich wrote, "Sondheim has composed his richest score (and also his most difficult)", adding, "Prince and Bennett have not missed out on any opportunities in their complex staging, and Boris Aronson has designed a set that in itself evokes the substance of the show it houses."
 The original production starred Dorothy Collins, John McMartin, Alexis Smith, and Gene Nelson.
-It included the songs "I'm Still Here", "Could I Leave You?", and "Losing My Mind".
-The production earned 11 Tony Award nominations, including Best Musical.
-It won 7 Tony Awards, including Best Original Score.
+It includes the songs "Broadway Baby", "I'm Still Here", "Could I Leave You?", and "Losing My Mind".
+The score is a pastiche of earlier show tunes.
+It was nominated for 11 Tony Awards and won 7, including Best Original Score.
 The show was revived on Broadway in 2001 and 2011.
+Martin Gottfried wrote, "Follies is truly awesome and, if it is not consistently good, it is always great."

 A Little Night Music

 A Little Night Music (1973), based on Ingmar Bergman's Smiles of a Summer Night and with a score primarily in waltz time, was among Sondheim's greatest commercial successes.
 Time magazine called it his "most brilliant accomplishment to date".
-The original cast included Glynis Johns, Len Cariou, Hermione Gingold, and Judy Kahan.
-The show opened on Broadway at the Shubert Theatre on February 25, 1973, and ran for 601 performances and 12 previews.
-Clive Barnes of The New York Times wrote, "A Little Night Music is soft on the ears, easy on the eyes, and pleasant on the mind.
+The original cast included Glynis Johns, Len Cariou, Hermione Gingold and Judy Kahan.
+The show opened on Broadway at the Shubert Theatre on February 25, 1973 and ran for 601 performances after 12 previews.
+Clive Barnes wrote, "A Little Night Music is soft on the ears, easy on the eyes, and pleasant on the mind.
 It is less than brash, but more than brassy, and it should give a lot of pleasure.
 It is the remembrance of a few things past, and all to the sound of a waltz and the understanding smile of a memory.
 Good God!—[an] adult musical!"

-The production earned 12 Tony Award nominations and won 6 awards, including Best Musical and Best Original Score.
-"Send in the Clowns", a song from the musical, was a hit for Judy Collins and became Sondheim's best-known song.
+The production was nominated for 12 Tony Awards and won 6, including Best Original Score and Best Musical.
+"Send in the Clowns" was a hit for Judy Collins and became Sondheim's best-known song.
 It has since been covered by Frank Sinatra, Barbra Streisand, and Judi Dench.
-The production was adapted to screen in the 1977 film of the same name starring Elizabeth Taylor, Dianna Rigg, Len Cariou, and Hermione Gingold.
 It was revived on Broadway in 2009 in a production starring Catherine Zeta-Jones and Angela Lansbury.

 Pacific Overtures

 Pacific Overtures (1976), with a book by John Weidman, was one of Sondheim's most unconventional efforts: it explored the westernization of Japan, and was originally presented in a mock-Kabuki style.
-The show closed after a run of 193 performances, and was revived on Broadway in 2004.
+The show received mixed reviews and closed after 193 performances.
+It was revived on Broadway in 2004.